MoneyStack/moneystack3-jekyll/problem.md

 show_tile: true
 ---

-Unexpected vet bills for Coco, your car breaks down, timing of credits and debits in your checking account, and figuring how much money to save for your emergency fund or a trip to Belize, … well, there are great budgeting and saving apps out there to help you handle those money issues.
-Some of you may have tried one already and maybe you still use it today, or maybe you gave up on it because your own spreadsheet is really what you want and use.
-That’s totally cool either way.
-This is a judgement-free zone and we get it.
+Unexpected vet bills for Coco, a broken-down car, managing the timing of checking account credits vs. debits, how much money to save for your emergency fund or trip to Belize - MoneyStack can help you with all that, and so much more.

-On the other hand, when you want to start planning for bigger things (e.g. a car, a house, a new job) and future life-events many months and sometimes years ahead of you (marriage, a baby or adoption, college tuition, retirement), things get way more complicated and there isn’t much help out there for you.
-You’re back to your spreadsheet or pen and paper and you wonder...
+When you want to start planning for bigger things (a car, a house) and for future life-events (marriage, a baby or adoption, college tuition, retirement), things get way more complicated and there aren't that many tools out there to help you.
+You may have found that your own custom spreadsheet or a pen and paper are the only things that kind of work.

+You wonder...

 > "What if I put money into an ETF instead of my savings account to save for a down payment on my house?"